How To Run A 5K in 30 Minutes

 This is why I recommend that beginners may start this training plan after completing my couch to 5K training plan and have been training consistently for the past three months.

-A good training plan should comprise of three to four workouts per week: an interval session, a tempo run, a long run, and a recovery run (optional).
+As a general rule, your training plan should include three to four sessions per week: one interval session, one tempo run, one long run, and one easy run.

 Speed Work

-Interval training is one of the most effective forms of speed work.
-It involves running fast for short periods, then taking a break to recover before going hard again.
-This improves not only your speed but also your endurance and cardiovascular fitness.
+Interval training is the ideal way to introduce speed work to your training program.
+This method involves running fast for short periods, then taking a break to recover before going hard again.

-• Recover with one minute of gentle jogging.
+• Recovery with one minute of gentle jogging.

 • Repeat the cycle five to six times.